Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Toroidal embeddings

-Now let $Q$ be a proper parabolic subgroup of $P$ containing $H$.
+It remains to consider the case where $H$ is contained in a proper parabolic subgroup of $P$, and we denote by $Q$ such a subgroup.
 We may suppose that $Q$ is minimal with this property, therefore $H$ is not contained in any proper parabolic subgroup of $Q$.
-We may also suppose that $Q$ contains $T$ and that $B^uQ$ is open in $P$.
-We denote by $M$ the Levi subgroup of $Q$ containing $T$, and in this way $B_M=B\cap M=B\cap L$ is a Borel subgroup of $M$.
+We may also suppose that $Q$ contains $B_-$, the Borel subgroup of $L$ opposite to $B$ with respect to $T$.
+This implies that $B^uQ$ is open in $P$.
+We denote by $M$ the Levi subgroup of $Q$ containing $T$, and in this way $B_M=B\cap M=B\cap Q$ is a Borel subgroup of $M$.